swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 #### Challenges

-  + Write a function called `analyze` that takes a filename as a parameter and displays the three graphs produced in the [previous lesson][01] (average, min and max inflammation over time).
+  + Write a function called `analyze` that takes a filename as a argument and displays the three graphs produced in the [previous lesson][01] (average, min and max inflammation over time).
   `analyze("inflammation-01.csv")` should produce the graphs already shown, while `analyze("inflammation-02.csv")` should produce corresponding graphs for the second data set.
 Be sure to document your function with comments.

 [01]: 01-starting-with-data.html